hwillson/meteor-solr-demo/README.md

 - Total number of search results from this search
 - Clicked on search result URLs
 - Page clicked on search result was found
+- Timestamp

-Search analytics can be captured in one of two ways:
+Search analytics can be captured in a couple of ways:
 1. In a Mongo database.
 2. In a supported 3rd party cloud based analytics system.

 Define the analytics data capture approach in the `deploy/settings.json` file.
+You can define one or both.

 Mongo DB:

     {
       "public": {
         "analyticsControl": {
-          "container": "database"
+          "containers": [ "database" ]
         }
       }
     }